 Design your PCB for manufacturing

-Nonconforming should never make it through the assembly process.
+Nonconforming parts should never make it through the assembly process.
 One method to reduce manufacturing defects in DFM is use a technique called mistake proofing.
 The goal is make any defects impossible or immediately detectable if they should occur.
 One example of mistake proofing is to design unique connections between mechanical and electrical components.
-This prevents laborers who are assembling thousands of per day from making incorrect connections.
+This prevents laborers who are assembling thousands of parts per day from making incorrect connections.

 Design for Assembly in Product Development